Essential Principles and Practices in X-ray Photoelectron Spectroscopy: Photoelectron Spectrum

-\textbf{Charge referencing.} For insulating samples, establishing correct values of BE is challenging \cite{Greczynski2024a}; equation (2) must be used, and the spectrum is shifted with an unknown value of $V$.
-A commonly used approach is to shift the spectrum so that position of C\,1s of adventitious carbon (AdC, Fig.\,1D) appears at 284.8\,eV (!\,5) \cite{Biesinger2022}.
-However, since the AdC aligns with vacuum level \cite{Greczynski2024}, equation (1) does not apply, making this approach fundamentally flawed \cite{Greczynski2024a}.
-Nevertheless, it remains widely used due to a lack of simple alternatives \cite{Greczynski2024a}.
+\textbf{Charge referencing.} For semiconducting, insulating, multiphase, or multilayer samples, in which charge can accumulate at interfaces, establishing correct values of BE is challenging. \cite{Greczynski2024a} For highly insulating specimens or those electrically isolated from ground, Equation (2) must be used, and even after charge neutralization, the spectrum is shifted by an unknown value of $V$.
+A commonly used approach is to shift the spectrum so that the C\,1s peak of adventitious carbon (AdC, Fig.\,1H) appears at 284.8\,eV. \cite{Biesinger2022} However, since the AdC aligns with the vacuum level \add{(not the Fermi level)}, \cite{Greczynski2024} Equation (1) does not apply to AdC even for grounded conductive samples, and the position $E_\mathrm{C\,1s}^\mathrm{B,\,F}$ of the C 1s peak is work-function dependent. \cite{Greczynski2024a,Cechal2026} As a result, the AdC C 1s peak position referenced to the Fermi level spans a 2.9\,eV interval.\cite{Greczynski2024a} A separate dataset from a multiuser facility shows that the AdC C 1s peak lies within (284.9$\pm$0.5)\,eV in 95\,\% of samples with an available secondary reference\cite{Biesinger2022} (!\,\excep{C1senergy}).
+Hence, the correction using AdC needs to be applied with care to give satisfactory results. \cite{Biesinger2022,Greczynski2024a,Morgan2025} Often, it is better to use the known chemical state of another element as a reference.\cite{Baer2020} In the case of semiconducting samples, band bending leads to a shift and/or a perturbation in the shape of all CL peaks. \cite{Chambers2024}